Will the media be interested in my case?

 You have the right to:

-The media should not block your access, and you are not obliged to say anything to journalists if they are asking you questions.
+Media should not block your path or prevent you from entering or leaving the building.
+You are also not required to speak to journalists if they ask questions.

 Journalists are bound by a Code of Ethics, which is also used to determine whether complaints are upheld.
 If you feel you have been unfairly treated by a media outlet or a particular journalist, you have the right to make a complaint.